Spirituality and materialism are both seeking after happiness.

 Spirituality teaches detachment from the inevitable ‘outrageous slings and arrows of fortune’ Permanent happiness and materialism can never be found together.

-Spirituality teaches us to be selfless, materialism teaches us to selfishn.
+Spirituality teaches us to be selfless; materialism teaches us to selfish.

 Spirituality teaches us to love our fellow man.
 Materialism teaches us to love our material wealth.

 “Whenever material things, money, worldliness, become the center of our lives, they take hold of us, they possess us; we lose our very identity as human beings,”

 Spirituality does not compare.
 Materialism is subject to constant comparison the father of jealousy and insecurity.